Applies to the Adobe InDesign plug-in version 29 or later

 Use this tab for fine-tuned control over how the InDesign document is generated and presented.
 You can add soft styles, specify the binding direction, choose how floats are displayed, specify when cross-references are updated, and set a maximum runtime for a job.

-Bold and italic default to off (white), which means they are not passed through.
-Underline, Strikethrough, Superscript, Subscript, All-caps, and Small caps default to on (blue), which means they are passed through.
+Bold and italic default to off (white), which means they are not passed.
+Underline, Strikethrough, Superscript, Subscript, All-caps, and Small caps default to on (blue), which means they are passed.

 InDesign automatically resolves cross-references.
 However, during the automated page composition process, the cross-references might shift and move to different pages, so the reference might not be accurate.
 Choosing Update at section end or Update at job end updates the cross-references after pagination, making sure they are correct.
 However, if you know you want to manually edit the cross-references in the InDesign document (.indd), then you might want to untick both options to make your job run faster.